wzychla/XNADash/README.md

 ## Changes

+### 0.54

+* dumped the idea of the `NullBlock`, instead changed the order of vertical processing.
+* imported first few board textures from the original game.
+The goal is to finally fix timing issues with correct number of frames for each texture block

 ### 0.53

-Added the `NullBlock` that lasts 1 frame, placed on a spot where another block fall from.
+* added the `NullBlock` that lasts 1 frame, placed on a spot where another block fall from.
 This fixes multiple timing issues, e.g. in Level 10 or Level 12 where a balloon has two blocks on it.

 ## Known issues